Opposing the EU’s Assault on the Nation State…Biographical

 THE COUGHLAN CASE, 2000

 Arising from the 42 minutes/10 minutes imbalance of free broadcasting time in the 1995 Divorce referendum, Coughlan complained to the Broadcasting Complaints Commission, which adjudicated at the time on public complaints made under the Broadcasting Acts.
 Having been “given the run around” for some 18 months by the Complaints Commission, to use the words of Mrs Justice Catherine McGuinness before whom he sought judicial review of the legality of the Commission’s rejection of his complaint, his lawyers was given leave for such a review.
-There followed a trial of the action in the High Court, in which Coughlan’s old friend from the Crotty and McKenna cases, Paul Callan SC, invited Michael McDowell SC to make the main pleadings, with Seamus Ó Tuathail BL assisting – the lawyers acting on a pro bono publico basis.
+There followed a trial of the action in the High Court, in which Coughlan’s old friend from the Crotty and McKenna cases, Paul Callan SC, invited Michael McDowell SC to make the main pleadings, with Seamus Ó Tuathail BL and Diarmaid Rossa Phelan BL assisting – the lawyers acting on a pro bono publico basis.
 In 1998 the single-judge High Court (Carney J.) upheld Coughlan’s contention that the Broadcasting Complaints Commission had incorrectly interpreted its statutory obligations under the Broadcasting Acts in the Divorce referendum and that Coughlan’s view of the matter was valid.

-On two later occasions the Broadcasting Complaints Commission upheld complaints that Anthony Coughlan made arising from his EU concerns.
-In 2007 the Dublin office of the EU Commission spent some €360,000 on a series of broadcasts on Irish local and community radio stations, ostensibly advertising the existence of a citizens’ information service on the EU but prefacing them with loaded statements on how Ireland had allegedly benefited from EU membership.
-The Broadcasting Complaints Commission agreed with Coughlan’s contention that most of these statements amounted to political advertising which was designed to influence the voting behaviour of citizens, and as such that they were in breach of Ireland’s statutory ban on such advertisements.
+On two subsequent occasions the Broadcasting Complaints Commission upheld complaints that Anthony Coughlan made arising from his EU concerns.
+In 2007 the Dublin office of the EU Commission spent some €360,000 on a series of broadcasts on Irish local and community radio stations, ostensibly advertising the existence of a Citizens’ Information Service on the EU, but prefacing them with loaded statements on how Ireland had allegedly benefited from EU membership.
+The Broadcasting Complaints Commission agreed with Coughlan’s contention that most of these statements amounted to political advertising that was designed to influence the voting behaviour of citizens, and as such that they were in breach of Ireland’s statutory ban on such advertisements.
 Patricia McKenna MEP also complained separately about the same matter.
 If these complaints by Coughlan and McKenna had not been made and upheld, there can be little doubt that the EU Commission would have extended such advertising beyond local radio stations to Irish national radio and possibly national TV in the Lisbon Treaty referendum on the proposed EU Constitution that was expected in the following year, 2008.
-The second occasion was a complaint that Coughlan made against a “Wide Angle” programme on the Newstalk 106 station during the second Lisbon Treaty referendum in 2009, when there was an imbalance of some six contributors to one in favour of the Yes side and the programme presenter also leant heavily to that side.
-This was but one of a whole series of one-sided partisan broadcasts by Newstalk 106 during that referendum.

 THE PRINGLE CASE, 2012